 Spots at the top of your nose can be caused by stress, which can flare up the adrenal glands above your kidneys that produce key hormones.

-Tackle it: Exercising regularly can help reduce stress – or maybe you could use it as an excuse for that spa trip you’ve been eyeing up…
+How to get rid of spots on eyebrows: Exercising regularly can help reduce stress – or maybe you could use it as an excuse for that spa trip you’ve been eyeing up…

 Spots on nose